-Collecting Crocosmia Seeds
+How to Collect Crocosmia Seeds

 Crocosmia often reseeds itself in warm climates, so you can grow new plants from seed without any effort.
 This hardy plant can even become invasive.
-Cut off seed pods before they can drop the seeds if your crocosmia is multiplying too rapidly to suit you.
+Cut off seed pods before they drop their seeds if your crocosmia is multiplying too rapidly to suit you.
 You can also share the beautiful blooms by collecting crocosmia seeds and giving them to other gardeners so they propagate their own plants.

 Starting your seeds indoors helps the seedlings get started early so they're ready to transplant outdoors when the weather is right.

 - Water the trays regularly to keep the soil moist.
-You don't want to let the soil dry out, but you also don't want to let it become soggy or water-logged.
+You don't want to let the mix dry out, but you also don't want to let it become soggy or water-logged.

 Transplanting the Flowers

 When the outdoor conditions are right, it's time to transplant your seedlings into your garden.
 Transplant your crocosmia seedlings in late spring when they have four to six sets of true leaves.
 Choose a transplant site in full sun with rich, loose, well-draining soil and enough room to space your crocosmia seedlings at least 1 foot apart.
 A spot near a window is ideal so you can appreciate the hummingbirds it will attract.

 Water the seedlings well after you transplant them and continue to water them thoroughly twice a week while they become established.
 Mulch around the seedlings to conserve moisture.
 Fertilize your crocosmia plants after planting with a water-soluble fertilizer formulated for flowering perennials.
 Repeat fertilization in July when your crocosmia are blooming.
 Apply a 2-inch-deep layer of mulch in the late fall to protect corms in the ground from freezing and allow them to produce new underground growth during the winter.